Articles Posted in Pasco County

 by

-According to Nomaan Merchant of the St. Pete Times, Pasco County Clerk of Courts Candidate and current Deputy Pasco Clerk Paula O’Neil has had upwards of 10 signs stolen or destroyed.
+According to Nomaan Merchant of the St. Pete Times, Pasco County Clerk of Courts Candidate and current Deputy Pasco Clerk Paul O’Neil has had upwards of 10 signs stolen or destroyed.
 Most were in the New Port Richey area, however others signs in Land O’Lakes, Hudson and Dade City were stolen.

 The job of the Pasco County Clerk is an important role as that office is responsible for overseeing primarily all of the filings in State Criminal cases in Pasco County, both Felony and Misdemeanor.